Thinking of Starting Loop?

 There are also Android options.
 The Android and commercial options are outside the scope of this Starting Loop series.
-Choosing Your DIY highlights the differences among the various options and provides links to Android APS, as well as another iPhone option based upon the same algorithim as Android APS, known as FreeAPS -X.
+Which DIY Algorithm to Choose? highlights the differences among the various options and provides links to Android APS, as well as another iPhone option based upon the same algorithim as Android APS.

 IMPORTANT DISCLAIMER ABOUT LIABILITY

 You are completely responsible for your own technology and settings decisions.